Autoscaling pods using custom metrics in GKE

 Tuning the HPA

-To customize the HPA scale out and scale in behaviors, here is the hpa-v2 api ref section about that.
+To customize the 'scale out' and 'scale in' behaviors for the HPA, here is the hpa-v2 api reference section about that.